Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Background

 Learning analytics has evolved a diverse methodological toolkit to model and understand learning processes, primarily driven by the nature of the available data and the specific research questions posed.
 These methods can be broadly categorized by their core analytical focus.

 A primary strand of research focuses on temporal and sequential patterns.
-Techniques such as process mining, lag sequential analysis, and Hidden Markov Models (HMMs) treat learning as a sequence of events or states (e.g., logins, page views, code submissions, discussion posts) \cite{van2012process, baker2016educational, romero2020educational, jovanovic2017learning}.
-This sequential lens is powerful for identifying common pathways, transitions, latent states, and bottlenecks in a stream of observed engagement or learning events \cite{taylor2024quantifying,lamsa2020potential,jeong2010analysis}.
+Techniques such as process mining\citep{van2012process}, lag sequential analysis, and Hidden Markov Models (HMMs)\citep{jovanovic2017learning} treat learning as a sequence of events or states (e.g., logins, page views, code submissions, discussion posts) \citep{baker2016educational, romero2020educational}.
+This sequential lens is powerful for identifying common pathways, transitions, latent states, and bottlenecks in a stream of observed engagement or learning events \citep{taylor2024quantifying,lamsa2020potential,jeong2010analysis}.

 Another major category of analytical approaches employs clustering, dimensionality reduction, and pattern mining to group learners or features based on similar profiles derived from aggregated metrics (e.g., behavior frequencies, performance scores).
-Common methods, such as K-means, Latent Profile Analysis (LPA), factor analysis, and association rule mining, identify archetypes of engagement, latent subgroups, and correlated feature sets \cite{kodinariya2013review, spurk2020latent, lawley1962factor,liu1998integrating}.
-These approaches uncover latent patterns, categorizing learners into meaningful groups, or identifying underlying constructs \cite{hong2020latent, bharara2018application,whitelock2019student}.
-However, a central constraint for many of these methods is their sensitivity to researcher decisions, notably the selection of input features and the pre-determination of structural parameters (e.g., the number of clusters k or factors to retain).
-This requirement introduces a degree of subjectivity and may not align with the emergent, data-driven patterns within the complex system being studied.
+Common methods, such as K-means clustering \citep{kodinariya2013review}, Latent Profile Analysis (LPA) \citep{spurk2020latent}, factor analysis \citep{lawley1962factor}, and association rule mining \citep{liu1998integrating}, identify archetypes of engagement, latent subgroups, and correlated feature sets.
+These approaches uncover latent patterns, categorizing learners into meaningful groups, or identifying underlying constructs \citep{hong2020latent, bharara2018application,whitelock2019student}.
+However, a central constraint for many of the clustering methods is their sensitivity to the selection of input features and a priori specification of algorithmic parameters (e.g., the number of clusters).
+This requirement introduces unnecessary subjectivity and may not align with the emergent, data-driven patterns within the complex system being studied.
 Consequently, while effective for generating descriptive insights within a single study, these methodological choices often vary across studies, making it difficult to directly compare, aggregate, or synthesize findings.